Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 To implement it in HA, open the file editor to mqtt.yaml, and enter the following under the sensor section:

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/mqtt_yaml.jpg)

 Save the file and Navigate to the Developer Tools section.
 Reload the "All YAML Configuration.

 Open the dashboard User Interface (Lovelace in my case) to create a gauge card for temperature and another for humidity:

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/HA_guage_card.jpg)

 Create a History Graph Card with the following parameters (or not!):

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/HA_history_card.jpg)

 Select DONE to display the result:

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/HA.jpg)

 ## ThingSpeak Setup (Optional)

 As an option, this project publishes to ThingSpeak.

 ### To implement it in ThingSpeak, configure a new channnel named Device1 (or some other name) and save it.

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/ThingSpeak_channel_settings.jpg)

+## You will need to record the Channel ID and the write API for the channel.
+These are the credentials you need to publish data.

-### Creaate a temperature guage widget
+### Create a temperature guage widget

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/ThingSpeak_temperature_guage_config.jpg)

 ### Create a humidity guage widget

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/ThingSpeak_humidity_guage_config.jpg)

-### The following Screens will be available when it receives data:
+### The following Screens will be available when ThingSpeak receives data:

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/ThingSpeak_stats.jpg)

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/ThingSpeak_guages.jpg)